vinhngx/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-To smooth out detection on video, we concatenate the detected bounding boxes of 6 consecutive frames, and apply a higher threshold to the heat map.
+To smooth out detection and supress false positives on video, we concatenate the detected bounding boxes of 6 consecutive frames, and apply a higher threshold to the heat map.
 Empirically, a threshold of 3x6, i.e. threshold for individual frame x #frames,  was found to work reasonably well in suppressing false positives that were not consistently detected accross a few frames.

 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
 The video shows both the original frame as well as the heatmap.